 Dubai is a city and emirate in the United Arab Emirates globally famous for high end hotels and resorts, luxury shopping and futuristic architecture.
 What was once small fishing village with pearl trade is now one of the top ten tourist destinations in the world.
 In the past thirty years,...

-The United Arab Emirates is the union of seven Emirates (Sheikhdoms) located in the southeast of Arabian Peninsula and on the shores of Persian Gulf.
-Its capital, Abu Dhabi, is a modern and ever developing and growing city with history...
+The United Arab Emirates is the union of seven Emirates (Sheikhdoms) located in the southeast of the Arabian Peninsula and on the shores of the Persian Gulf.
+Its capital, Abu Dhabi, is a modern and ever-developing, and growing city with...

 Tours and trips including Burj Khalifa

 Here are some interesting facts about this amazing landmark:

 - The Burj Khalifa height is amazing 828 meters (2716.5 feet).
 For comparison, it’s three times taller than Eiffel Tower and nearly twice as tall as the Empire State Building.

 - At the peak of its construction, 12,000 workers worked on the building daily.

 - The top of the building can be seen as far as 95 kilometers.